Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 ### Prerequisites

 * An openssl tool available.
-* An ACP deployed on Kubernetes.
+* A Cloudentity deployed on Kubernetes.
 * An APIM component deployed on Kubernetes.
 * Nginx Ingress Controller deployed on Kubernetes.